WalkerRout/dia/README.md

-# Same dataset can be used with my new, self implemented logistic regression model visible here: https://github.com/WalkerRout/MultipleLogisticRegression
+# Same dataset can be used with my new, self implemented logistic regression model written from scratch visible here: https://github.com/WalkerRout/MultipleLogisticRegression

 # Diabetes